bryandchristofer/movie-explorer/README.md

 - **Popular Movies Display**: The app showcases a list of popular movies fetched from TMDb.
 - **Detailed Movie Modal**: Clicking on a movie opens a modal with details, including title, tagline, overview, genres, production companies, release date, runtime, box office, and rating.
 - **Pagination with Loading State**: Navigate through multiple pages of movies with "Previous" and "Next" buttons.
 A loading indicator displays when fetching data for new pages.
-- **Error Handling**: Robust error handling for network issues, API errors, and invalid user input, with descriptive notifications to guide users.
+- **Error Handling**: Robust error handling for network issues, and invalid user input, with descriptive notifications to guide users.
-- **Fallback UI for Empty Results**: If no search results are found, a friendly notification displays below the search bar to inform the user.

 ## Screenshots